eliasvitali/AZF_Question_Bank/README.md

 # AZF Exam Study App ✈️

+CAUTION: THIS APP IS ENTIRELY 100% VIBE CODED WITH CLAUDE.
+IT'S FOR MY OWN PERSONAL USE AS A STUDY TOOL, IT IS NOT GUARANTEED TO HELP YOU IN ANY WAY.
+THE REPO IS ONLY PUBLIC SO THAT I CAN USE GITHUB PAGES FOR FREE.

 An interactive study application for the AZF (Allgemeines Sprechfunkzeugnis für den Flugfunkdienst) aviation radio examination.

 ## Features